UPennCBE544/2023.github.io/ProjectDescription.md

 6. [Final Report](#report)

 For the Final Project, you will be studying the relationship between a material's reactivity and its stability.
-The students will work in two groups.
-Each group will probe a specific material class and each student will be probing a different material.
-Each group of students will present their results in class that will be critiqued by the other groups.
+The students will work in four groups.
+Each group will probe a set of materials belonging to either perovskites or rutile oxides and each student will be probing a specific material.
+Each group will present their results in class that will be critiqued by the other groups.
 Finally, each group  will jointly write a final report on the combined data.
 The due date for the final written report is <font color="red">12/16 at 5:00 PM (hard deadline)</font>.

 Please make use of the [Piazza](https://piazza.com/) page for troubleshooting, discussions and for sharing results.